BICA´s Volunteer Program

 We welcome volunteers to join our conservation team for a 4 week program gaining experience and knowledge on marine conservation, Utila’s natural resources and environment, and community outreach .
 Our conservation work requires all volunteers to be willing to participate in all of our activities and ongoing programs.
 As a volunteer you will be involved in the environmental education program, beach clean ups, recycling projects, actively participating in our glass project, marine patrols, beach monitoring, and nesting sea turtle monitoring and night patrols on nesting sites, among other activities.

 You will be participating in a one of a kind experience, Utila is a nesting site for hawksbill (Eretmochelys imbricata) and loggerhead (Caretta caretta) turtles, which are “critically endangered” and “vulnerable” according to the IUCN Red List of Threatened species.
 BICA’s Patrol and monitoring techniques are designed to protect the natural nesting process of these turtles.
 We guarantee this will be one of the best experiences of your life!

-Accommodation for 2 or 4 weeks (shared rooms in our Volunteer house)
+Accommodation for 4 weeks (shared rooms in our Volunteer house)

 Conservation lectures & discussions

 Recycling project activities